What is the Sports Premium?

-The government is providing additional funding for academic years 2013 to 2014 and 2014 to 2015 to improve provision of physical education (PE) and sport in primary schools.
-This funding - provided jointly by the Departments for Education, Health and Culture, Media and Sport - will be allocated to primary school headteachers.
+The Government is continuing to provide funding to improve provision of physical education (PE) and sport in primary schools.
+This funding will be allocated to primary school headteachers.

 Schools receive PE and sport premium funding based on the number of pupils in years 1 to 6.

 We will be awarded £16,000 and an additional payment of £10 per pupil in year 1-6.